 Science in general relies heavily on the peer review system to assess the quality of papers authors submit for publication.
 As such, it’s important for you become familiar with and understand the working of this system.
 When an author submits a manuscript to a journal for publication, the editor will request a number of experts in the field (typically 2-4) to anonymously review the work.
 Reviewers make comments about the clarity of writing, quality of analyses, validity of conclusions, figures, formatting etc. The editor collects the reviews, makes a decision about the fate of the paper (reject, request a revised version from the authors, or accept for publication) and returns it to the author.
 The author then acts on those reviews to revise the paper for resubmission or repeat part of the study or analyses if necessary.
 A paper that is resubmitted may be reviewed a second (or third) time before publishing.

 We will use a similar system in this class to revise your papers.
-You will act as both authors and reviewers with Brianna and I acting as editors.
+You will act as both authors and reviewers with the TA and I acting as editors.
 Your grade will reflect both the quality of your reviews and the quality of your final draft.
 Groups will combine their efforts on three experiments we conduct as a class.
 Towards the end of the semester, each group will design and conduct its own experiment.
 For each experiment there will be a paper turned in, only the three class experiments will be peer reviewed.
 The peer review process will be as follows:

 – Week 1: Turn in your paper, receive another paper to review along with a review form.